Los Angeles County sues warehouse owner over gas stench

 The suit alleges the tenants and owners of the storage facility were aware of the hazards at the site and failed to take steps to prevent the dangerous conditions that led to the fire.

-Prologis said in a statement last month that it was working with the LA County Fire Department to safely clean up the fire debris.
+Prologis said in a statement Friday that it rejects all claims that the company failed to address the unsafe storage of materials at the site.

+“To the contrary, our company has worked hard to address the situation in accordance with the law,” the statement said.
+Prologis said it asked its tenant to clean up the hazardous materials and alerted LA County Fire to the improper storage.

+Prologis said it’s in the process of trying to evict its tenant.

 The blaze began Sept.
 30 at the property in Carson where two companies stored large amounts of wellness and beauty products, and chemicals including ethanol subsequently flowed into Dominguez Channel, officials said.